yduf/yduf.github.io/_posts/2022-08-19-solve-quadratic.md

 {% endhighlight %}

-Otherwise the discriminant $ b^{2}-4ac$ needs to be computed in arithmetic of twice the precision of the result to avoid this (e.g. quad precision if the final result is to be accurate to full double precision).

 [To illustrate this](https://en.wikipedia.org/wiki/Loss_of_significance#A_better_algorithm), consider the following quadratic equation, adapted from Kahan (2004):

 $ 94906265.625 x 2 − 189812534 x + 94906268.375 = 0$